General Questions

 There are, however, real benefits to ongoing membership.
 Here are a few:

 • We at Accelerate Christian Home Schooling are dedicated to helping member families get the most out of the resources through our initial training programme and our ongoing training support.
-This includes training videos and articles that are useful refreshers and include hints and tips.
+This includes training videos and articles that are useful refreshers and include Hints and Tips.

 • We are able to advise families on products and levels.
 The SCEE orders department, though very helpful, are not able to give advice about the products.